idx/tinyrag/README.md

 Here is the repository for you!

-- Siample RAG system and can DIY by yourself!
+- Simple RAG system and can DIY by yourself!
 - Using llama-cpp-python and sqlite-vec (database).
 Not using PyTorch or other deep learning framework.
 - Working with Linux, macOS and Windows.
 - Support Ranking, Query and LLM answer.